-Railroad workers are the backbone of America’s current economy.
-Since the late 1800s, railroad workers have shipped food, gas, construction materials, and other products to blooming towns and cities across the nation.
-Yet, despite their hard work, railroad workers are among one of the highest groups of workers at risk of developing an asbestos-related illnesses.
+Railroad workers are the backbone of the nation’s economy.
+Since the late 1800s, they’ve shipped food, gas, construction materials, and other products to blooming towns and cities across the U.S. Yet, tragically, railroad workers are among the groups at highest risk of developing mesothelioma due to continuous exposure to asbestos.

 Railroad Workers: History With Asbestos